graded-cs-resources/IB-Computer-Science-Notes/index.md

 These are the notes for Graded's IB Computer Science classes, 2019-2020.
 They will be updated over the course of the school year, so check back frequently!

-[The full official IB syllabus can be found here](/unit0_resources/syllabus.md).
-In the notes, when a section connects to this syllabus, it will be represented with a superscript, like<sup>this</sup>
+).

 These notes will be complemented by *assignments* that will be provided to you through Github via Google Classroom.
 Think of this page as a textbook; the assignments are separate.

 ## Table of Contents

-HL-only topics will be marked as such.
+### Course Resources

+* [Official IB Syllabus](/unit0_resources/syllabus.md).
+In the notes, when a section connects directly to this syllabus, it will be represented with a superscript, like<sup>this</sup>
+* [Traced algorithms](/unit0_resources/traced_algorithms.md).
+We will trace algorithms nearly every class.
+As we trace new ones, I will add them (and their solutions) to this page for reference.

 ### Unit 1 - Storage, Data, and Collections